whria78/modelderm_rcnn_api/README.md

 # How to Use

-1) /examples 폴더에 10개의 예제 사진이 있습니다.
+1) There are 10 example images in the folder “/examples”.
 (CC-BY-NC license)

 	![capture_exmaple](./img/capture_example_folder.PNG)

-2) 한개의 사진만으로 결과를 얻고 싶다면 아래와 같이 실행합니다.
+2) When performing the test for a single image, run the following command:

 	<pre><code>
 	python test.py [test_jpg file] [save_folder; default=result]